Drop-In Tennis with the Sweetwater Tennis Association

 DROP-IN TENNIS

-Starting on June 4 and every Monday through August 6, there will be drop-in tennis at the GRHS tennis courts.
-Games will be played from 7-9pm.
+Starting on June 3 and every Monday through August 5 (except June 24), there will be drop-in tennis at the GRHS tennis courts.
+Games will be played from 7-8:30pm.
 This is an opportunity for everyone ages 12 and up who are interested in playing tennis to come by and play with others who share similar interests.

-The price for membership for the summer is $10 per junior, $20 per adult, and $30 per family.
+The price for membership for the whole summer is only $10 per junior, $20 per adult, and $30 per family.

+The SWCTA will also be hosting youth and adult tennis tournaments on June 22nd!

 Advertisement - Story continues below...